Maria Sinukuan

-Maria Sinukuan is a fairy or goddess (called a diwata) in the oral stories of Pampanga.
-She is connected to Mount Arayat, Located in the municipality of Arayat, Pampanga in the Philippines.
-An iteration of Apúng Sinukuan, the Kapampangan sun god of war and death who lived on the mountain.
-But during the Spanish colonial period, the Spanish changed the story and turned him into Maria Sinukuan, a female mountain goddess.
-Over time, she became one of the most famous mountain goddesses in Philippine folklore, like Maria Makiling of Los Baños and Maria Cacao of Cebu.
+Apúng Sinukuan is the Kapampangan sun god of war and death who lived on Mount Arayat.
+During the colonial period, the Spanish rebranded him into Maria Sinukuan, the diwata or mountain goddess associated with Mount Arayat in Pampanga, Philippines, and later became a prominent example of the mountain goddess motif in Philippine mythology; other prominent examples being Maria Makiling of Los Baños and Maria Cacao of Cebu.

 Origin of Sinukuan

 Prior to Spanish colonization, Sinukuan was known as a powerful male Kapampangan god named Aring Sinukûan who was on par with the Kapampangan god of Pinatubo, Apûng Malyari.
 The two were the second most powerful deities in Kampampangan mythology, next only to Mangechay (sometimes called Mangacha), the great elder and creator goddess.
 Aring Sinukûan was the sun god of war and death, taught the early inhabitants the industry of metallurgy, woodcutting, rice culture, and waging war.
 He had three children, namely, Munag Sumalâ, the golden serpent god who represented dawn; Lakandanup, the god of gluttony who represented the sun at noontime; and Gatpanapun, the noble god who only knew pleasure and represented the afternoon.
 He also had a winged assistant named Galurâ, a giant eagle deity believed to be the bringer of storms, and a wife named Mingan.
 However, when the Spanish arrived, they rebranded Sinukuan as a woman, thinking that the people would not revere the deity if he was a female, not knowing that the great elder deity of the Kapampangan was a goddess named Mangechay.
 Additionally, Sinukuan's wife, Mingan, was rebranded as male.
 Despite this, the natives continued to revere Sinukuan.
 Furious, the Spanish added "Maria" to Sinukuan's name to somewhat turn her Catholic in a bid to further subjugate the natives and convert them to Roman Catholicism.